SE-Stuttgart/moodle-block_booksearch/README.md

 ### Type: Block
 Add a block to either your dashboard or a course.
 You can add a block by turning on "edit mode" and then pressing "add a block" on the right side of the user interface.
-Then you can select "Slide Finder" to add the block.
+Then you can select "Book Search" to add the block.

 ### Course Selection
 If you are on your dashboard, you will have to first select the course you want to search in (this will trigger a site reload) using a dropdown menu.